davidbarone/typescript-webpack-template/README.md

 Paradigms, Coding Standards:
 - Clean Code (Robert C Martin): https://www.amazon.com/gp/product/0132350882/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0132350882&linkCode=as2&tag=brandonwoz-20&linkId=8af093cb2b8d9a87993f285341ff015a
 - Clean Code (Ryan McDermott - focus on JavaScript): https://github.com/ryanmcdermott/clean-code-javascript
--

 ## Components

+React is used to enable a web site to be built using reusable components.
+Key decisions for using React are:
 - Functional components only
-- Typed props important
+- Typed props is mandatory (Use of TypeScript)

 ## Environments